How To Pivot Your Business

 So, if you’re an admin it’s a good time to pivot the services you’re offering.

-Look at offering higher end + higher paying skills which is anything techie or strategic.
+Look at offering higher-end and higher-paying skills which is anything techie or strategic.

 Here are a few examples: